LOADING ...

 X

-And still of a winter's night, they say, the wind is in the trees,
+And still of a night, they say, when the wind is in the trees,

-When the moon is a galleon tossed upon cloudy seas,
+When the is a ghostly galleon tossed upon cloudy seas,

 A highwayman riding, up to the old inn-door.